ipfs/ipfs-blog/src/_blog/go-ipfs-v0.9.0-has-been-released.md

 IPFS community moved towards dedicated Origins (DNSLink and [subdomain gateways](https://docs.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway)) which are much easier to isolate and reason about.

-Setting up `Gateway.PathPrefixes` and `X-Ipfs-Gateway-Prefix` =is no longer necessary and support [will be removed in near future](https://github.com/ipfs/go-ipfs/issues/7702).
+Setting up `Gateway.PathPrefixes` and `X-Ipfs-Gateway-Prefix` is no longer necessary and support [will be removed in near future](https://github.com/ipfs/go-ipfs/issues/7702).

 #### **Proquints support removed**